Public Safety Division

 - Other Services as Requested

-Vicki Prough, Genealogy Specialist
+Vicki Prough, Genealogy Manager

 The Genealogy Advocacy Program provides ancestry information from the Dawes Commission Roll to assist tribal members or potential tribal members in verifying lineage for CDIB applications and family histories.
 Assistance is also provided as to where other documentation useful in genealogy research may be found.